MachineColony/mc-cli/README.md

 ## Installation

+If you just want to use the tool, simply install with:

+    pip install mc-cli

-still under development, so clone this repo, `cd` into it, then:
+Otherwise, if developing the tool, clone this repo, `cd` into it, then:

     pip install --editable .